ioccc-src/winner/2024/README.md

 a winning IOCCC entry.
 You might also want to try with a different type of submission altogether for the next IOCCC.

-If you’re not planning to improve and resubmit your non-winning entry for the next IOCCC, you’re welcome to publish it.
+If you're not planning to improve and resubmit your non-winning entry for the next IOCCC, you're welcome to publish it.

 ## On Compiling and running winning entries

-Some C compilers aren’t as great as they could be.
-If yours isn’t working well, you might want to try compiling with an updated version of clang and/or gcc instead.
+Some C compilers aren't as great as they could be.
+If yours isn't working well, you might want to try compiling with an updated version of clang and/or gcc instead.